Deeply Rooted

 Or I endure another round of the same old battles

-With the one I trust to keep my world safe
+With the ones I trust to keep my world safe

 I will be a different kind of grateful for my day.